-- An chance to learn from the mentoring relationship by communicating your goals and aspirations to your mentor
+- A chance to learn from the mentoring relationship by communicating your goals and aspirations to your mentor.

-- An opportunity to learn to balance personal and professional relationship with your mentor — just as will with colleagues and leaders throughout your career
+- An opportunity to learn to balance personal and professional relationship with your mentor — just as you will with colleagues and leaders throughout your career.

 To become a mentee, you must have completed at least one semester at TUC and be in good academic standing (3.0 cumulative GPA or higher).